pvcraven/2019_spring_web_dev/source/final/dietrich/index.rst

 D3.js is a JavaScript library that allows developers to easily manipulate documents based on data.
 It does this through a combination of HTML, CSS, and SVG creation and manipulation.
-The main point of D3 is providing a simple way to create powerful visualizations in a web page from data.
+The main point of D3, which stands for data driven documents, is providing a simple way to create powerful visualizations in a web page from data.
 It does not attempt to solve every problem with front-end development, but rather focuses on providing a solution for efficiently manipulating documents based on the data provided.
 D3 is extremely fast and is able to support large datasets being manipulated because it has little overhead.
 D3 allows developers to more easily integrate the use of data into their web page without hurting the performance of the page itself.
+This article describes the history of D3 and how it is used, as well as some examples of what can be done with the technology.

 [Bostock1]_